 In her role as National Director of CAMFED Zimbabwe, Faith still mentors students at rural schools.
 (Photo: Cynthia Matonhodze/CAMFED)

-Faith (second from left) with Angeline Murimirwa (far left), Fiona Mavhinga (far right) and CAMA and community leaders.
+Faith (second from left) with fellow CAMFED Association founding members Angeline Murimirwa (far left) and Fiona Mavhinga (far right), alongside other CAMFED Association and community leaders.
 (Photo: Harriet Grigg/CAMFED)

 “Education is a powerful tool to ensure girls and young women understand their rights and their bodies, enabling them to take control of key life choices.”